raspberrypilearning/music-maker/en/step_3.md

 title: The instrument plays a note repeatedly until I try another note
 ---

-You can change the length of time that a note plays for, and for the time between notes.
+You can change the length of time that a note plays for, and the time between notes.
 In your `play note:`{:class='block3myblocks'} block, adjust the `beats`{:class='block3myblocks'} and `rest`{:class='block3myblocks'} values.
 Increase them to slow down the music, and decrease them to speed it up.

 --- /collapse ---